BlogGuides & TipsPractical Information

 Top

-• Drink only bottled or filtered water
+• Bottled or filtered water only — always

-• Wash hands frequently; carry hand sanitiser
+• Wash hands frequently; carry sanitiser

 • Eat at busy, well-reviewed local restaurants